StringEpsilon/Alnilam/README.md

 5. Port the entire thing to typescript.

 Ultimately, it's more about the learning experience.
 It's my first dabble with a library, typescript and publishing something on NPM.
 Alnilam also serves as my testbed for contributions back to RR.

+## Acknowlegdements

+Thanks to all original contributors of [React-Router](https://github.com/ReactTraining/react-router).

 ## Getting started: